 Halibut is low in calories and an excellent source of high quality protein.
-Although it's considered a lean fish, halibut does contain some heart-healthy omega-3 fatty acids.
-A 6-ounce halibut fillet is also chock-full of vitamins and minerals - it's a source of calcium, iron, zinc, thiamin, riboflavin, folate and vitamin A.
+It's also chock-full of vitamins and minerals.

 Halibut is a fish that has a very large size range.
 It is a member of the flatfish family and has been recorded as large as 8 feet long and 700 pounds.
 Generally halibut used for commercial purposes are a fair bit smaller.
 Halibut is also the most expensive flatfish variety.

 You'll generally find halibut sold as steaks or fillets.
 Occasionally, halibut cheeks can be found in specialty fish markets.
 They are prized for their delicate sweet flavour, snow-white colour and firm flaky meat.
 They're a bit denser in texture but every bit as flavourful.
 They vary in size from that of a half-dollar to as big as a hockey puck.